marcantonyw/agoraphobia/src/content/agoraphobia.md

 #### [Panic attacks are uncomfortable, but not dangerous.](https://www.youtube.com/watch?v=8Un_Ykh9y9Q)

-Agoraphobia hijacks the fight/flight response—there is no way to experience panic without believing you're in danger, by definition.
+Agoraphobia hijacks the fight/flight response-there is no way to experience panic without believing you're in danger, by definition.
 That doesn't mean there actually is danger; that's just how this works.
 You will not panic yourself into a heart attack, psychosis, fainting, losing control of the car, etc. The feelings will appear, intensify, peak, and wash away.

 *No, yours are not different.
-I know, I know—trust me, they're not.*
+I know, I know - trust me, they're not.*

 Trying to make the feelings go away makes them worse.
 This is **avoidance**.
 Stop all attempts to feel less anxious.
 No breathing exercises, ice water, meditation—nada.
 There's a time and place for all that, but it's not while you're in the habit of **avoidance**.

 Test it.
 See what the feelings can actually do if you don't avoid them.
 Puking is probably the worst of it.
 So what?
 Swish some water and change your shirt.
 The part of your brain that creates these feelings is deaf to thoughts; it only learns through experience.
 Show it there's no threat by acting as if there's no threat.
 Changing your behavior is the cure.
 The feelings will dissipate, but it'll take longer than you think, and praying for that day to come is **avoidance**.
 The good news is that even the worst panic attacks aren't that bad when you don't resist.
 This is a skill, and it takes practice.